rsdoiel/antenna/science_and_technology.md

 ---

-## A win at last: Big-time blow to AI world in training data copyright scrap
+## A win at last: Big blow to AI world in training data copyright scrap

 date: 2025-02-12, updated: 2025-02-12, from: The Register (UK I.T.
 News)